-Apple has added a new feature to iOS 13 and iPadOS that reduces the user's general data consumption.
-We will now show you how to use the new "data saving mode".
+Apple has added a new feature to iOS 13 and iPadOS that reduces user data usage.
+We'll now show you how to use the new "Data Saver" mode.

 The new data saving mode in iOS 13 or iPadOS allows apps to reduce the use of mobile data on the iPhone or iPad. iPhone users with limited data volume in particular can benefit from the new function and no longer have to worry about their GBs.
 With the so-called data saving mode, you can reduce the consumption of your entire data volume.
 As soon as the user activates the feature, the iPhone or iPad stops the background updates - automatic downloads are also prevented directly.
 Saving new photos or videos in the iCloud or automatic updates are also no longer possible.
 Facetime calls with image transfer can still be made, however - they are of much poorer quality.
 Basically, when the data saving mode is activated, all tasks that routinely use data in the background are switched off.